Eagles vs. Cowboys: The Bitterest Rivalry in the NFL

 While Philadelphia fans have a bad reputation for a lot of things, none of them has ever been accused of being disingenuous.
 Eagles fans can smell a fake fan a mile away.
 Those fans are usually wearing a Cowboys jersey and talking about the '70s or '90s.

 Every Eagles fan knows the number one cheer at Eagles games is "Dallas sucks."
 It's all about civic pride, you know.
 And every Eagles fan's second favorite team is whoever is playing the Cowboys that day.

 Other Rivals Don't Compare

-Oh sure, Eagles fans don't like their other division rivals: the Washington Redskins and New York Giants.
+Oh sure, Philadelphia fans don't like their other division rivals: Washington and New York.
 Heck, any Philly sports fan doesn't like anything about New York.
 Even though the Pittsburgh Steelers are in the same state as the Eagles, they are also in the other conference, so the teams hardly ever play.
 You can't generate a good rivalry unless you play another team on a consistent basis.

 Eagles fans have certain feelings about the Patriots, after they stole a Super Bowl from the Eagles during the height of their "Spygate" era.
 But it's just not the same as the rivalry with the Cowboys.

 It all started in the 1960 season, when the Dallas Cowboys joined the NFL as an expansion team.
 The Eagles won the NFL Championship in 1960, but that's not exactly relevant here.
 A little-known fact about this season is that the Cowboys and Eagles only played once because Dallas was originally in the NFL Western Division.
 Luckily for this rivalry, the Cowboys moved to the Eastern Division in 1961, when the Minnesota Vikings joined the NFL.
 That began the practice of the teams playing each other twice a year.